cloudfoundry-community-attic/LEGACY-bosh-getting-started/creating-a-micro-bosh.md

 Deployment set to '/var/vcap/deployments/microbosh-aws-us-west-2/micro_bosh.yml'
 ```

-Now fetch the basic AMI image ("stemcell" in BOSH terminology) used to create a Micro BOSH VM:
+Now fetch the basic image ("stemcell" in BOSH terminology) used to create a Micro BOSH VM:

 ```
 bosh public stemcells
 # confirm that micro-bosh-stemcell-0.1.0.tgz is the latest one
 bosh download public stemcell micro-bosh-stemcell-0.1.0.tgz
 ```

+NOTE: You want one called "micro-bosh-stemcell..." rather than a base stemcell with "aws" in its name.

 Now we can deploy our first Micro BOSH!